-Residents may be referred other College partners and support services.
-These may include but are not limited to Counselling & Accessibility Services, Health Services, and International Education.
+Residents may be referred to other College partners and support services.
+These may include but are not limited to Counselling and Accessibility Services, Health Services, and International Education.
 The Resident will be notified of this Sanction by the Manager of Campus Living via letter or email.

 Residence probation is a Resident’s last chance to remain in the Residence community.
 Any subsequent violation may result in immediate eviction from Residence.
 The Resident will be notified of this Sanction by the Manager of Campus Living via letter or email.

-A Resident may be evicted in the event that he/she significantly impedes on the rights of others to feel safe in and enjoy Residence or consistently fails to abide by Community Standards.
+A Resident may be evicted in the event that they significantly impact the rights of others to feel safe in and enjoy Residence or consistently fail to abide by Community Standards.
 Eviction can also occur as a result of a Resident failing to meet the Campus Living Eligibility Requirements (1.6) and/or failing to pay Residence Fees.

-A Resident being evicted will be notified in writing, and given a minimum of 48 hours’ notice to vacate his/her Accommodation.
-However, an immediate eviction can be levied by the Manager of Campus Living in cases where there is a threat to safety, health, or where otherwise required by law.
+A Resident being evicted will be notified in writing and given a minimum of 48 hours’ notice to vacate their Accommodation.
+However, an immediate eviction can be imposed by the Manager of Campus Living in cases where there is a threat to safety, health, or where otherwise required by law.

 Following the eviction Security Services and/or Campus Living will check the Accommodation to make sure that the Resident has moved out by the appointed time, that the Resident’s keys are collected, and that their suite access is cancelled.

 A Resident whose occupancy is terminated by Campus Living will forfeit the Deposit and be held responsible for Fees for the full Residence Contract term and any applicable Additional Fees.
-If the Resident is a Student at RRC Polytech he/she will have a hold placed on his/her student account until all Fees are paid.
-If there an outstanding balance remaining at the end of the fiscal year, the account may be sent to a collections agency.
+If the Resident is a Student at RRC Polytech they will have a hold placed on their student account until all Fees are paid.
+If there is an outstanding balance remaining at the end of the fiscal year, the account may be sent to a collection’s agency.

 Any person who repeatedly violates Community Standards or has been involved in a major incident may be banned from Residence.
 Banned individuals are prohibited from entering onto Residence property.
 Individuals caught violating a Residence ban may be charged under The Petty Trespasses Act C.C.S.M. c.
 P150.

 Residents can appeal a Sanction imposed under this Residence Contract within five (5) business days of receiving the email/letter outlining the Sanction(s).
-To initiate the appeal a Resident must contact the Director of Ancillary Services (the Director) via email/letter and submit all information supporting his/her appeal.
+To initiate the appeal a Resident must contact the Manager of Campus Living (the Manager) via email/letter and submit all information supporting their appeal.

-The Director will then interview the Resident, the individuals involved, and the Manager of Campus Living and will determine whether to uphold the discipline issued by Campus Living, increase or decrease the severity of discipline, or rescind the discipline.
+The Manager will then interview the Resident, the individuals involved, and the Campus Living Specialist and any other person that the Manager deems relevant and will determine whether to uphold the discipline issued by Campus Living, increase or decrease the severity of discipline, or rescind the discipline.
 The decision of the Director is final.

 In the event of an eviction appeal the Resident may request to stay in Residence during the appeal process.
-This request must be made in writing to the Director.
-The Director will consider the reasons for eviction and the risks associated with the Resident remaining in Residence and determine whether to grant or deny the request.
+This request must be made in writing to the Manager.
+The Manager will consider the reasons for eviction and the risks associated with the Resident remaining in Residence and determine whether to grant or deny the request.